 The new "Dialogo Industriale" (Industrial Dialogue) approach was created with the aim of increasing the strength of dealings of managers with companies, identifying a common language for a better understanding of their needs, oriented to offering solutions better suited to the objectives and peculiarities of each company.
 It combines company requirements and credit quality, supporting the creation of sustainable business.

 In 2020, some new features were developed that allow the dialogue with businesses to be further improved when discussing action strategies for a sustainable recovery, thanks to a broader information set, forecast data that is consistent with the post-COVID-19 scenarios and new analysis data on the impacts of the emergency.

 The "Sviluppo Filiere" (Supply Chain Development) programme continued concurrently with Dialogo Industriale, to support businesses in every sector and of every size facilitating their access to credit, focusing on the relationship that links lead companies with the suppliers' network and enabling a more detailed understanding of the financial requirements of individual supply chains.
 To revive the Italian economy in the delicate post-COVID re-start phase, the Programme was enhanced by addressing 2,500 potential Supply Chains and allocating a new credit line with a ceiling of 10 billion euro.
-In addition, agreements were signed on new forms of Supply Chains with the supply chain that is downstream of retailers.
+In addition, agreements were signed on new forms of Supply Chains with the extension to direct and indirect suppliers and the involvement of the upstream supply chain and the supply chain that is downstream of retailers.
 At the end of 2020, there were around 763 participating lead companies with potentially 18,400 suppliers and a workforce of over 98,000 employees.